 Required attendance at online trainings in May (4 two-hour sessions on weekends, online)

 $1,000 stipend to cover the cost of travel and associated expenses

-Continuing educational opportunities including field trips
+Continuing educational opportunities

 Experience working with diverse communities

-Upon successful completion of internship a letter of recommendation for future positions
+Upon successful completion of internship, letter(s) of recommendation for future positions

-Applications due: June 15th
+Applications due: April 26th

-Internship June 21 – August 31st
+Internship June 7th – August 15th

 Commitment 20 hours per week (approx).

-Schedule will vary and include some weekends
+Schedule can vary and include some weekends

 Skills and Qualifications